simon-glitch/simon-glitch.github.io/My_Way_of_Life/about_2023.md

 ## Controlling the Subconscious
 Keep in mind, I am not my conscious.
 My subconscious is a part of who I am too.
 With that in mind, controlling my subconscious is just a form of self control.
 Admitting that my subconscious is part of me was a big step towards my self understanding.

 *Ah, I am getting tired of writing.
-I am gonna call it a day here.*
+I am gonna call it a day here.*.,